nflverse/nflfastR/README.md

 ## `nflfastR` models

-`nflfastR` uses its own models for Expected Points, Win Probability, and Completion Percentage.
+`nflfastR` uses its own models for Expected Points, Win Probability, and Completion Probability.
 To read about the models, [please see here](https://github.com/mrcaseb/nflfastR/blob/master/data-raw/MODEL-README.md).
 For a more detailed description of Expected Points models, we highly recommend this paper [from the nflscrapR team located